MLS Cup playoffs: Who's in, who's out and the matchups if the postseason began today

-With just over a week until the 2021 Major League Soccer season concludes with Decision Day (stream games LIVE on ESPN+), the race for postseason places is on.
-Five teams have locked up places and seven more know they'll watch from home, but 15 clubs remain in the hunt for a playoff spot.
+Major League Soccer fans are in for a real treat.
+Decision Day is upon us, with Eastern Conference clubs kicking off Sunday at 3:30 PM ET and Western Conference sides taking the field at 6 PM ET (stream games LIVE on ESPN+), and there are still 12 teams vying for the final six places in the MLS Cup playoffs -- on top of the eight who've already qualified.

-The top seven from each of the Eastern Conference and Western Conference make up the 14 postseason participants -- the top seed in each conference earns a first-round bye -- and, with berths being clinched, we'll update you on who has qualified and who has been eliminated.
+The top seven from each conference make up the 14 postseason participants -- the top seed in each conference earns a first-round bye -- and, with berths being clinched, we'll update you on who has qualified and who has been eliminated.

-Plus, we'll take an early look at potential matchups for Round 1, based on current standings.
+Plus, we'll take an early look at potential matchups for Round 1, based on current standings, and we'll break down the hotly contested race for the Golden Boot.
 The MLS Cup playoffs begin on Nov.
 20.

 Who's in, who's out